Cover Image for Microservice Pattern: API Gateway

 • Error management is centralized: When a service is not available, is getting too slow or something like that, API Gateway can provide data from cache, default responses or make smart decisions to avoid bottlenecks or fatal errors propagation.
 This keeps the circuit closed (circuit breaker pattern) and makes the system more resilient and reliable.

-I have build a naive implementation of an API Gateway, based on the example above, using NodeJS, Express and RxJS.
+I have built a naive implementation of an API Gateway, based on the example above, using NodeJS, Express and RxJS.
 You can find it in this repo.